middlebury/college-handbook/content/ii-ug-college-policies/faculty/misc-policies.md

 ---
-slug: "/pages/ii-ug-college-policies/faculty/misc-policies"
+slug: /pages/ii-ug-college-policies/faculty/misc-policies
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.24.
-Miscellaneous Policies"
+title: C.24.
+Miscellaneous Policies
 ---
 **1\.
 FYSE ENTERTAINMENT ALLOWANCE**
 Each FYSE has a course enrichment budget of $250.
 In addition, the program provides $100 for social interactions with seminar students.
 Requests for reimbursements should be submitted through Oracle using the appropriate EDORDA for the expense.